-Contrary to popular belief, there are things you can do to decrease the likelihood of your dog developing lipomas.
-If your pooch is presently affected with them, this is the article that will give you a true fi-dose of reality on how to manage, treat, and hopefully prevent lipomas on your pooch.
+Lipomas are generally moveable and somewhat squishy feeling, but whenever a need lump or bump appears on my dog, we have our veterinarian exam and aspirate it.
+There are things you can do to try and decrease the likelihood of your dog developing lipomas.
+If your pooch is presently affected by lipomas, this article discusses how to manage, treat, and hopefully prevent future lipomas.

-Fat serves a few purposes in the dog’s body: to store energy, help absorb vitamins, create insulation, and to store toxins.
-If you look at a lipoma under a microscope, you’ll see fat cells surrounding a fibrous capsule.
+Fat serves a few purposes in the dog’s body: to store energy, help absorb vitamins, create insulation, and store toxins.
+If you look at a lipoma under a microscope, you’d see fat cells surrounding a fibrous capsule.
 Because the skin is the largest organ of the body (in both people and dogs), it is also where elimination occurs.
 The body, in its attempt to get rid of toxins, will sometimes produce lipomas.

 - Toxins: From chemical spot-ons to unnecessary ingredients in dog food, if the body is unable to eliminate the toxins, they get stored in one spot, i.e., a fatty tumor.

 - Inferior food choices and carbohydrates: Kibble can cause issues, one of them being lipomas.
 Kibbles have a lot of carbs in them and carbs are not needed for a dog to be healthy.
 Carbs also cause glycemic spikes.
 In addition to fatty tumors, there’s an epidemic of dogs being diagnosed with diabetes.

 - Additives and preservatives: The body does not need them.
 Certain cancers will thrive in a diet that is full of carbohydrates, dry foods are not the best choice.